louisdorard/Machine-Learning-Starter-Kit/code/README.md

 The home page served by Jupyter lists the contents of the folder from which the server was launched.
 Make sure that the notebooks are within that folder or a sub-folder so you can navigate to them.

+When opening a notebook, make sure that the kernel displayed on the right hand side of the page is "Python (oml)".
+If Jupyter notifies you that the kernel was not found, choose "Python [conda env:oml]".

-You may need to enter a "token" in order to access this home page.
-The token will be given to you when launching the server from the command line, or if you're using docker, you can get it with the following command:
+Note for docker users: you may need to enter a "token" in order to access this home page.
+You can get it with the following command:

 > docker exec --user jovyan oml jupyter notebook list